Assistant Teaching Professor

 The University of California Berkeley, Department of Statistics

-Alex Strang is a postdoctoral instructor in computational and applied math at the University of Chicago.
+Alex Strang is an assistant professor in Statistics and Data Science at UC Berkeley.
+He served as a postdoctoral instructor in computational and applied mathematics at the University of Chicago from 2020 to 2023.
 He received his PhD in applied math from Case Western Reserve University in 2020.

 He also works on Bayesian inference and sparsity promotion via hierarchical hyperpriors.
-His work here has focused on coordinate ascent methods for MAP estimation, sensitivity of estimators (and the effective regularize) to changes in hyperparameters, and variational methods for estimating confidence intervals.
+His work here has focused on coordinate ascent methods for MAP estimation, the sensitivity of estimators (and the effective regularizer) to changes in hyperparameters, and variational methods for estimating confidence intervals.

 Hierarchical ensemble Kalman methods with sparsity-promoting generalized gamma hyperpriors.
 (FoDS)

 Hierarchical Bayesian models are a powerful numerical framework for estimation and inference.
 The hierarchical nature of the models allows efficient optimization via coordinate ascent.
 We develop an estimation framework for nonlinear inverse problems with sparsity-promoting priors.
 The method replaces the least squares step in a reweighted least squares algorithm with an ensemble Kalman update.
 The Kalman approach extends existing methods to nonlinear forward models.